-It might look new and shiny, but Zen and the Art of Climbing has been running for a little over two years.
+It might look new and shiny, but Zen and the Art of Climbing has been running since 2014.
 When I initially penned the title, I thought that I was being clever and original.
 I wasn’t.

 Sorry, folks.
 You’re not clairvoyant, and nor am I.